 Researchers provide a new understanding of serious health conditions

-Researchers at Newcastle University have been able to establish how critical cell processes that are shown to be missing in some people, may provide a deeper understanding of several health conditions such as neurological disorders and cancer.
+Researchers at Newcastle University establish how critical cell processes that are shown to be missing in some people, may provide a deeper understanding of several health conditions such as neurological disorders and cancer.

 The team, some of which are supported by the NIHR Newcastle Biomedical Research Centre (BRC) through the Neuromuscular Disease Theme, have worked with patients with neurological diseases who lack the critical cell process that help the body remove damaged cells (autophagy).